Prose from Poetry Magazine

 or where I'm not quite sure—

-The swine holds up its parted hooves
+The swine holds up its parted hooves—lead to this rhythmic, concrete, tough-minded prose:

 as it brings destruction on